-An agency must provide the client with the agency's Notice of Privacy Practices on the first date of service delivery as required by the Health Insurance Portability and Accountability Act of
+An agency must provide the client with the agency's Notice of Privacy Practices on the first date of service delivery as required by the Health Insurance Portability and Accountability Act of 1996 (HIPAA).

-1996 (HIPAA).
 Obtain a signed copy of the patient acknowledgement of Notice of Privacy Statement (HIPAA form).
 Provide the client with a copy of the signed statement.

 Table 2.
-Agency Policy and Procedures Standard Measure 2.1 Each agency must have an eligibility policy and procedure that comply with state and federal regulations (i.e., linguistically appropriate for the population being served) Written policy on file at provider agency.
-2.2 Each agency must have a client confidentiality policy (i.e., linguistically appropriate for the population being served).
-Every employee must sign a confidentiality agreement.
+Agency Policy and Procedures

+Measure

 Written policy on file at provider agency.

+Written policy on file at provider agency.
 Copy of signed confidentiality agreement in personnel file.
-2.3 Each agency must have grievance policies and procedures; and client's rights and responsibilities (i.e., linguistically appropriate for the population being served).

 Written policy on file at provider agency.

-Grievance procedures and client's rights and responsibilities displayed in public areas of the agency.
-Each agency must implement, maintain, and display documentation regarding client's grievance procedures and client's rights and responsibilities.
-2.4 Inform the client of the client confidentiality policy, grievance policies and procedures, and client's rights and responsibilities at Intake and annually.
-Documentation in the client's record indicating that the client has been informed of the confidentiality policy, grievance policies and procedures and The case manager and client will sign documentation of the above.
-The case manager will provide the client with copies of the signed documents. client's rights and responsibilities.
+Grievance procedures and client's rights and responsibilities displayed in public

+areas of the agency.

+Documentation in the client's record indicating that the client has been informed of the confidentiality policy, grievance policies and procedures and

+client's rights and responsibilities.

 Signed documentation in client's record.

-2.5 Obtain written authorization to release information for each specific request.
-Each request must be signed by the client or legal guardian. (e.g., linguistically appropriate for the population being served) Release of information forms signed by client in case management record.
+Release of information forms signed by client in case management record.

 Note : If releasing AIDS Confidential Information (ACI), the client must sign an authorization for release of information, which specifically allows release of ACI.
 (See Georgia Code Section 24-9-47 for medical release of ACI.)
 2.6 Provide the client with the agency's Notice of Privacy Practices on the first date of service delivery as required by the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 Obtain a signed copy of the patient acknowledgement of Notice of Privacy Statement (HIPAA form).
 Provide the client with a copy of the signed statement.
 Signed acknowledgement of Notice of Privacy Statement (HIPAA form) in the client's record.